Upgrade to an easier payment experience for Korean customers

 South Korea is one of the fastest-growing major economies, with a highly urbanized and tech-savvy population.
 It has its own unique payments market, with nine main local card networks — alternatives to Visa, Mastercard, and other international networks — and local digital wallets built into chat or other apps.

-We're rolling out a new workflow that shows Korean payment methods as individual options directly on Paddle Checkout:
+We've rolled out a new workflow that shows Korean payment methods as individual options directly on Paddle Checkout:

 This creates a smoother, more intuitive payment experience for customers in Korea.
 You can turn these options on or off in the dashboard, giving you more granular control over which Korean payment methods to offer.